Here are the answers to some of the most common questions about psychotherapy services with Emma.

 What is it like to be in therapy?

 When some people think of therapy, they think of an expressionless psychologist asking probing questions and scribbling secretively on a clipboard.
 This is generally inaccurate for most modern therapists!
 I believe some of the most important factors for healing and growth are helping you feel safe, relaxed, understood, and cared for.
 In therapy, you can expect a warm, welcoming, compassionate person who will walk alongside you.
 Generally, you get to decide your goals, how much you want to reveal, how deep you want to go, and how quickly.
 I consider you to be the expert, and I help guide you to be able to access your own innate ability to heal and grow.

 Do you have more questions?

 No worries.
-Use the button on the right to schedule a free 20-minute phone consultation with me so you can ask any questions you may have.
-I look forward to meeting you!
+Use the button on the right to ask your questions in a free 20-minute phone consultation with me.
+I look forward to speaking with you!

 Copyright Emma Donovan, 2019, 2020.
 All Rights Reserved.